Advanced Computer Science - MSc

 This MSc in Advanced Computer Science is intended for graduates who studied Computing, Computer Science or a closely-related subject at undergraduate level and are looking to develop a higher level of understanding and advanced skills which reflect cutting-edge developments and technologies within the field.

-The course covers a wide range of practical skills and theory, from a fast-track programming and systems design course through to advanced data analysis and the use of cloud computing infrastructure.
-Taught by our experienced lecturers, with opportunities for hands-on experience using our state-of-the-art facilities and equipment, you’ll learn a wide range of in-demand skills and techniques, including manipulating large amounts of data, designing and building complex applications, leveraging and provisioning cloud services and developing autonomous systems.
+The course covers a wide range of practical skills and theory that students can chose from, including advanced programming, machine learning and AI, cyber security and cryptography and advanced data analysis and the use of cloud computing infrastructure.
+Taught by our experienced lecturers, with opportunities for hands-on experience using our state-of-the-art facilities and equipment, you can learn a wide range of in-demand skills and techniques, including manipulating large amounts of data, designing and building complex and secure applications, leveraging and provisioning cloud services and developing autonomous systems.

 You’ll have multiple opportunities to apply your learning to real-world problems with the choice of taking either an industrial placement or tackling an industry-related problem as part of an MSc project.
 Examples of companies where students have previously undertaken an industry placement include Synectics Solutions, Collective Crunch and Greenhous.